4. Be inclusive, and provide ethical and equitable services

 Don't assume that everybody will be able to use your service.
 Make sure your digital service can be used by:

-- the widest possible range of people, including people with disabilities
+- the widest possible range of people, including disabled people

 - people using diverse devices and technologies